mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 $$
 Results in $B=K$, $p_0=m=\frac{DK}{2K-D}$

+### Idea: shock creates population growth, while dissipation results in a large surplus of people at a given point in time.

 ---

-Illustration in which new values of $B, K,D$ are drawn so that the location is effectively dormant.
+Illustration in which new values of $B, K, D$ are drawn so that the location is effectively dormant.

 ![](AncillaryFiles/figure25.png)